wilddeer/blog/posts/ru/2014-12-19 – Про аутлайны/index.md

             var activeElement = document.activeElement,
                 $activeElement = $(activeElement);

-            //if found and it's not body...
+            //if found and it’s not body...
             if (activeElement && activeElement !== document.body) {
                 //add special class, remove it after `blur`
                 $activeElement.addClass(mouseFocusedClass).one('blur', function() {